Experimental observation of a Rindler horizon

 \section{Introduction}

 The pursuits of quantum field theory in curved spacetime have led to a wide array of surprising discoveries.
 Most notably, it completely changed our understanding of such simple questions as how many particles are present in a given system.
-This ambiguity in particle number gave rise to a new class of kinematic particle production induced by horizons; namely the Parker, Hawking, and the Fulling-Davies-Unruh effects \cite{Parker:1968mv, hawking1974black, Davies:1976hi, Davies:1977yv, Unruh:1976db, lynch2021experimental, lynchgood}.
+This ambiguity in particle number gave rise to a new class of kinematic particle production induced by horizons; namely the Parker, Hawking, and the Fulling-Davies-Unruh effects \cite{Parker:1968mv, hawking1974black, Davies:1976hi, Davies:1977yv, Unruh:1976db,lynch2021experimental, 2024PTEP.2024b3D01L}.
 Most surprising of all is the fact that the particles which are produced via these effects are thermalized at a temperature which is characterized by the acceleration scale of the system.
 In all cases, this acceleration characterizes the location of a horizon, either real or apparent, which is also present.

 When considering these horizons, one can also ascribe thermodynamic quantities to the system.
-Most notably, via the second law of thermodynamics, the connection between the area of the horizon, or area change, and the entropy encoded within it \cite{Bekenstein:1973ur, hawking1974black, bianchi2013mechanical}.
-All of these notions combined paint a rather surprising picture; that for an accelerated observer, the presence of these thermalized particles along with the energy/momentum flux of particles through the associated horizon gives rise to an area change in the horizon, which is completely determined by general relativity; i.e. the Einstein equation is the thermodynamic equation of state of these effervescent particles \cite{Jacobson:1995ab}.
-The implication being that gravitation is an emergent quantity born out of these vaccuum fluctuations.
+Most notably, via the second law of thermodynamics, the connection between the area of the horizon, or area change, and the entropy encoded by it \cite{Bekenstein:1973ur, hawking1974black, bianchi2013mechanical}.
+All of these notions combine to paint a rather surprising picture.
+For an accelerated observer, the presence of these thermalized particles, along with the energy/momentum flux of particles through the associated horizon, gives rise to an area change in the horizon, which is completely determined by general relativity, i.e. the Einstein equation is the thermodynamic equation of state of these effervescent particles \cite{1995PhRvL..75.1260J}.
+The implication being that gravitation is an emergent quantity born out of these vacuum fluctuations.

-The recent experimental observation of radiation reaction and the Unruh effect by CERN-NA63 \cite{Wistisen:2017pgr, lynch2021experimental} provides us with an unprecendented opportunity to investigate the various tenets of quantum field theory in curved spacetime.
-In particular, we will now examine the data via the thermodynamics of the Rindler horizon.